Global Environmental Theme House (GETH)

 GETH residents are expected to spend 2–4 hours a week engaged and actively participating in theme program activities, including:

-• A yearlong (fall and spring) seminar, City and Regional Planning 24: Global Environment Theme House.
-This is a 1-unit per semester, Pass/No Pass freshman seminar that meets once a week and is taught by City and Regional Planning faculty.
-The mandatory seminar will take place on Fridays 3:30-5:00pm.
-Topics for the seminar relate to environmental action and research on and around the Berkeley campus.
+- The mandatory seminar will be every Tuesday from 3:30-5pm in the CKC Building 1 Academic Student Center and discuss topics related to environmental action and research on & around the Berkeley campus.
 If you’re admitted to GETH, you will be given more information about how to enroll in the class once the semester begins.

 Signature Events & Programming